 How to know if my drone has headless mode?

-Since it is one of the highly advertised features especially on medium-range drones, chances are that it is written somewhere on your packing (in words on Trump) BIGLY.
+Since it is one of the highly advertised features, especially on medium-range drones, chances are that it is written somewhere on your packing very prominently.
 You can’t miss it.

 The specifications or marketing material of the specific model will also boast about having ‘headless mode’ (see the Holly Stone HS110D marketing material on Amazon)

 If you still can’t find it anywhere on your package, the most certain place to find it (if it is in there) is the user manual.